andreaceccanti/grinder-load-testsuite/storm/ls/README.md

 Edit the `storm/base/common.properties` file and set these properties as you need.

-## Setup
+## Setup and cleanup

-User can enable the setup phase.
-Only one thread will do this if the `ls.do_setup` variable's value is "yes".
+User can enable the setup and/or the cleanup phases.
+Only one thread will do these.
-To disable setup phase, set `ls.do_setup = no`.
+Set `ls.do_setup` variable's value to "yes" to enable setup phase.
 Customize `ls.test_directory_width` and `ls.test_directory_height` to create a deeper test directory tree.
+To enable the cleanup phase, set `ls.do_cleanup = yes`.

 ## Run the grinder console